-Dwayne “the Rock” Johnson hosts over 57 million followers on Facebook—impressive.
+Dwayne “the Rock” Johnson has over 64 million followers on Facebook—impressive.
 But that’s only a tiny fraction of the 2.2 billion people who follow another Rock!

 This Rock embodies deliverance, protection, and uprightness.
 This Rock saves, rescues, and has laid a foundation for a kingdom that will endure forever.